Kernels#

 Kernels compute cell-cell transition probabilities based on various input data modalities, including molecular similarity, RNA velocity [La Manno et al., 2018], experimental time points, and many more.
-They come with methods for high-level, qualitative visualization, including vector field- or random walk plots.
-For quantitative analysis of kernel-computed transition matrices, we recommend using estimators.
+They come with methods for high-level, qualitative visualization, including vector field or random walk plots.
+For quantitative analysis of kernel-computed transition matrices, we recommend taking look at the estimators.

 We don’t use the term “kernel” in the way it is used in mathematics, but rather colloquially, to refer to a class that takes in multi-view single-cell data and outputs a cell-cell transition matrix.